Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 The 2026 Pick: Coolify

-For most readers of this site, Coolify is the best choice in 2026.
-It’s the most feature-rich, actively developed, and beginner-friendly option.
-Yes, it uses more resources, but a 4 GB Hetzner VPS costs €6/month and gives you plenty of room.
+For most people reading this, Coolify is the best choice in 2026.
+It’s the most feature-rich, actively developed, and beginner-friendly.
+Yes, it uses more resources.
+But a 4 GB Hetzner VPS costs €6/month.
+You get plenty of room.

 Getting Started